 At home and work, clean phones, computer keyboards, and toys often with disinfectant wipes.

-If possible, avoid close contact with others who have the flu or symptoms of the flu.
+If possible, don't have close contact with others who have the flu or symptoms of the flu.

 Handwashing is one of the best ways to prevent many common infections.
 If you are caring for or visiting someone with the flu, wash your hands each time you enter and leave the room.
 Follow these steps: